Abdur-RasheedAde/My_Snowflake_DE_Project/README.md

 + Feedback and Continuous Improvement

 ## Data Engineering Process
 1. Creation of database and 4 Schemas: A database (DB) known as CRICKET is created with 4 Schemas (LAND, RAW, CLEAN and CONSUMPTION) for proper logical description and arrangement of the DB.
-The Star-schema was eventually used in Data Modelling so as to give the datawarehouse a legible understading. (get the code here)[]
+The Star-schema was eventually used in Data Modelling so as to give the datawarehouse a legible understading.
+[Get the code here](https://github.com/Abdur-RasheedAde/Snowflake_Projects/blob/main/1.%20Schema_CREATION)
 2. Data Injestion and Loading: Data is injested into the LAND schema and reloaded into the RAW schema. (access the code here)[]
 3. Flattening of Data: Since the data uploaded are ojects, they need to be flatenned so as to create the CLEAN proper column based table. (get code here)[]
 4. Creation of Player and Country table: This is achieved by flattening the json objects in the RAW schema to create a Player and Country column Table (get code here).
 These 2 tables are connected with the help of a primary and foreign key respectively. (get code here)[]